denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 immediately convincing when we use simpler, more stable measures.
 Although language changes, it is less volatile than literary fashion.
 For this reason, something like "the usage of definite particles over time" is a more robust marker than complex, derivative metrics such as "topics."
-"Topic proportions" as a measure of distance between texts are suspect at the least.
-The units of measure themselves depend on our sample.
+(A strategy that has been successful in authorship attribution.)
+Overall "topic proportions" as a measure of distance between localized texts are suspect at the least.
+The unit of measure itself depends on our sample.

 2. Something like "agar" and "bacteria" have precise definitions in the world of biology.
 Not so with human culture.
 Because there is no precision as to